EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
 However, the list SUITES_I sent to the Responder MAY be truncated such that cipher suites which are the least preferred are omitted.
 The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

 * Determine the cipher suite to use with the Responder in message_1.
 If the Initiator previously received from the Responder an error message to a message_1 with diagnostic payload identifying a cipher suite that the Initiator supports, then the Initiator SHALL use that cipher suite.
-Otherwise the first cipher suite in SUITES_I MUST be used.
+Otherwise the first supported (i.e. the most preferred) cipher suite in SUITES_I MUST be used.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_X be the 'x' parameter of the COSE_Key.